 - Complete your secondary applications.

-- Request that Program Assistant Karen Baldwick send your advisory committee evaluation report to the medical and dental schools you choose.
+- Request that Program Assistant Karen Baldwick send your advisory committee evaluation report to the medical/dental/other professional schools of you choice.